sebas5384/redux-boot/docs/Modules.md

 # Modules

-A module is made of a reducer and/or a middleware.
+A module is made of a reducer and/or a middleware and assumes the actions are [FSA](https://github.com/acdlite/flux-standard-action) compliant.

 Its **basic signature** is the following: